Don’t leave it unattended!

 Motorists in the UK are being warned about de-icing their vehicles during the winter months and here’s why.

-The cold winter months are upon us and many drivers have already woken up to frozen cars on their driveway or roadside, which means dashing outside to scrape the ice off before heading to work.
+The cold winter months are upon us, and many drivers have already woken up to frozen cars on their driveway or roadside.
+This means dashing outside to scrape the ice off before heading to work.

-However, what many motorists in the UK don’t realise is that you could be hit with a fine for breaking the law and leaving your vehicle unattended.
+However, what many motorists in the UK don’t realise is that you could be hit with a fine for breaking the law by leaving your vehicle unattended.